LinuxUser255/alacritty/README.md

 ```
 </br>

-For everyone else, the detailed instructions to install Alacritty can be found
+More istall and build instructions to install Alacritty can be found
 [here](INSTALL.md).

 ### Requirements

 - At least OpenGL ES 2.0
-- [Windows] ConPTY support (Windows 10 version 1809 or higher)

 ## Configuration